AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 ```

 ### Premium Content
 While the above is a very basic example, add-ons that call `createRenditions` to export content should ensure proper handling in the case of premium content.
-There are two options that can be considered for handling it:
+There are two options that can be considered for handling it.

+#### Option 1: Show premium content error with "Upgrade" option
-- Display an error message when it fails due to the user not being entitled for premium content.
+Display an error message when export/download fails due to the user not being entitled for premium content, and include a button to allow them to upgrade. *Be sure to update your `manifest.json` as outlined in the warning below the code snippet examples to allow the pricing page to properly load.*
-- Set a `renditionPreview` intent in the [manifest requirements](../../references/manifest/index.md#requirements), and add an extra argument to the `createRenditions` method to generate previews that can still use premium content.
-Note, however, that your add-on must not allow these previewed images to be downloaded or persisted on a backend (for any longer than necessary to serve the result back to the user).

-The following code snippets illustrate both of these options for reference.

-#### Show Premium Content Error
+#### Example:
 ```js
 const showPremiumContentError = async () => {
   const { ButtonType } = AddOnSdk.constants;